RakhithJK/rnwood-smtp4dev-wiki/Installation.md

 Grant permission to the IIS app pool to read and modify the files.
 The principal name is `IIS APPPOOL\<name>` where `<name>` is the name of the app pool, which is the name of the site you created unless you changed something.

-Edit the application pool and set '.NET CLR version' to 'No managed code'
+Edit the application pool advanced settings and ensure:
+- '.NET CLR version' is set to 'No managed code'
+- 'Start Mode' is set to 'AlwaysRunning'
+- 'Idle Time-out (minutes)' is set to '0'
+- Recycling > 'Regular Time Interval (minutes)' is set to '0'

 You can then access the site via the ports/hostname set in bindings that are set in IIS.
 If you see an error check the `Application` event log for details and you'll see any errors output from IIS.